alirashidAR/vid-gen/README.md

 **Explanation of the Response:**

-- **grading_response**: The scoring results based on the grading criteria, with scores between 1 and 10 for each parameter.
+- **grading_response**: The scoring results based on the grading criteria, with scores between 1 to the set parameter

 ---